Akuli/catris/README.md

 python3 -m catris
 ```

-When `python3 -m catris` is running, you can connect to catris with netcat:
+When `python3 -m catris` is running, you can connect to it with netcat:

 ```
 stty raw; nc localhost 12345; stty cooked